A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Introduction

 Addressing data bias has a long tradition in the econometrics literature.
-A prominent class of approaches for addressing various types of biases is control functions~\cite{wooldridge-jhr15} which includes a number of related well-known econometric techniques, such as Heckman selection~\cite{heckman-econometrica79} and endogenous switching models~\cite{maddala-75sa}; shares the same conceptual foundations with instrumental variables~\cite{reiersol-metrica41}; and exploits identification via orthogonal moments akin to, the more recent, double machine learning~\cite{chernozhukov-ej18}.
+A prominent class of approaches for addressing various biases is control functions~\cite{wooldridge-jhr15}.
+This class includes several well-known econometric techniques, such as Heckman selection~\cite{heckman-econometrica79} and endogenous switching models~\cite{maddala-75sa}.
+It also shares the same conceptual foundations as instrumental variables~\cite{reiersol-metrica41} and relies on orthogonality conditions for identification, similar to more recent double machine learning methods~\cite{chernozhukov-ej18}.
 Control functions are two-stage methods which model bias through the endogeneity in the error term.
-In this paper, we introduce a control function for addressing position bias.
-In the first stage, we model the system’s previous ranking process, which generated the user feedback data based on observable features, to determine document positions in a ranked list for a query.
-In the second stage, we leverage the exogenous variation in first‐stage residuals as a control function within the ranking model to adjust for position bias.
+In this paper, we introduce a control function method for addressing position bias.
+In the first stage, we model the system’s previous ranking process, which generated the user feedback data based on observable features.
+In the second stage, we leverage the exogenous variation in first‐stage residuals and feature interaction terms as control functions within the click model to account for position bias.
 We introduce residual transformation as a hyperparameter in the second stage and suggest several carefully designed transformation options.